-Bomb scare at Living Faith Church, Kaduna – The Sun Nigeria
+Bomb scare at Living Faith church, Kaduna – The Sun Nigeria

 “He successfully gained access and was seated before he was suspected and the bag searched, only to find the explosive device”, he said.

-As at the time of filing this report, police were yet to make any official statement on the development as the spokesman for the command, Yakubu Sabo was not picking up his calls.
+As at the time of filing this report, the police were yet to make any official statement on the development as the Spokesman for the Command, Yakubu Sabo ,was not picking up his calls.

 Leave a Reply